birdingman0626/clearwing-vm/README.md

 build system.
 An example is provided for a simple Gradle based project which produces and builds a CMake C++ project.
 Command line arguments are used for specifying the input and output directories as well as a JSON config file for further configuration of transpiler options.
 The transpiler is also provided as a normal Java library which could be used programmatically.
-Java 17 is what the transpiler has been tested with.
+Java 17 is required for building and running the transpiler.

 JitPack Maven artifacts:
 ```